idblr/ndi/README.md

 ### Questions?
 Feedback?

-For questions about the package please contact the maintainer [Dr. Ian D. Buller](mailto:ian.buller@nih.gov) or [submit a new issue](https://github.com/idblr/ndi/issues).
-Confirmation of the computation, feedback, and feature collaboration is welcomed, especially from the authors of references cited above.
+For questions about the package, please contact the maintainer [Dr. Ian D. Buller](mailto:ian.buller@nih.gov) or [submit a new issue](https://github.com/idblr/ndi/issues).
+Confirmation of the computation, feedback, and feature collaboration is welcomed, especially from the authors of the references cited above.